Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/samples/Sample11_MockingClientTypes.md

 ## `EventHubProducerClient`

 ### Testing Batching logic
-Say you have an application that needs to send large events often.
-You have logic to shrink events that are too large to fit in a batch.
-One way to test this method is to mock the `EventHubProducerClient` and `EventDataBatch` types
+When writing an application that uses batches to send events to an Event Hub, you may have logic surrounding how you manipulate events when adding them to the batch.
+For example, if you have an application that needs to send large events often, you may have logic to simplify events that are too large to fit in a batch.
+One way to test this method is to mock the `EventHubProducerClient` and `EventDataBatch` types, and focus testing on the application-defined method instead.

 ```C# Snippet:EventHubs_Sample11_Validating
 // Define the custom TryAdd callback to return false for any bodies